Mutation-based Evaluation of Cryptographic API Misuse Detectors: Abstract

 \section{Abstract}

 The {\em correct} use of cryptography is central to ensuring data security in modern software systems.
 Hence, several academic and commercial static analysis tools have been developed for detecting and mitigating crypto-API misuse.
 While developers are optimistically adopting these crypto-API misuse detectors (or \detectors) in their software development cycles, this momentum must be accompanied by a {\em rigorous understanding of their effectiveness at finding crypto-API misuse in practice}.
-This paper presents the \tool framework, which enables a systematic and data-driven evaluation of \detectors using mutation testing.
+This paper describes the \tool framework, which enables a systematic and data-driven evaluation of \detectors using mutation testing.
 We ground \tool in a comprehensive view of the problem space by developing a data-driven taxonomy of existing crypto-API misuse, containing \totalMisuseCases misuse cases organized among nine semantic clusters.
-We develop $12$ generalizable {\em usage-based mutation operators} and three {\em mutation scopes} that can expressively instantiate thousands of compilable variants of the misuse cases for thoroughly evaluating \detectors.
-Using \tool, we evaluate {\em nine} major \detectors and discover \countflaws{} unique, undocumented flaws that severely impact the ability of \detectors to discover misuses in practice.
-We conclude with a discussion on the diverse perspectives that influence the design of \detectors and future directions towards building security-focused \detectors by design.
+We develop 19 generalizable {\em usage-based mutation operators} and three {\em mutation scopes} that can expressively instantiate thousands of compilable variants of the misuse cases for thoroughly evaluating \detectors.
+Using \tool{}, in a previous study, we evaluated {\em nine} major \detectors and discovered \countflaws{} unique, undocumented flaws that severely impact the ability of \detectors to discover misuses in practice.
+This paper substantially extends our \tool{} framework and offers updated evaluation of the \detectors in our 2022 study, in addition to 5 more, major \detectors{}.
+Through this work, we find 6 new, undocumented flaws, and demonstrate that these flaws affect the \detectors{} regardless of their origin; open-source community, industry, and/or research.
+We conclude with a discussion on the diverse perspectives that influence the design of \detectors{} and future directions towards building security-focused \detectors{} by design.